 Google Maps tries to place this building in Essex.
 It's still in use, providing library services.

-Delightful German postcard printed for the Hunter Photo Comapny, ca. 1907.
+Delightful German postcard printed for the Hunter Photo Company, ca. 1907.

 Litchfield (Noyes Memorial Library)

 Library service in Litchfield is now via OWL: Oliver Wolcott Library, in its own building since 1966.